aio-libs/aiohttp/docs/web_reference.rst

    *Named route* can be retrieved by ``app.router[name]`` call, checked for existence by ``name in app.router`` etc.

+   You can tell UrlDispatcher to use unquoted_path for dispatching instead of quoted path by passing ``unquoted_path=true``.
+It's necessary if you try to call the server with paths including ``/`` as they may interfere with normal route matching.
+You will be then responsible for unquoting the path.

    .. seealso:: :ref:`Route classes <aiohttp-web-route>`